 Ingredients

-- 32 oz + 1 cup chicken broth
+- 32 oz + 1 cup chicken stock

 - 4 cups or more of leftover turkey

-- 1-2 cups green beans
+- 1-2 cups green beans, cut to about 2 inches long

 - 1 cup corn